brus-fabrika/rustraycer/Readme.md

 ![img](rendered_50_10.png)

 # Todo list
+- [ ] balance the threads - spread the load not by fixed chanks of the image, but run small chanks over fixed threads.
+In that way there will be no threads that already finished doing nothing and one thread chewing complex chunk
 - [ ] command line parameters for depth, samples per pixel and file name
 - [ ] re-write Vec3d with non-reference func params
 - [x] implement traits on operators for Vec3d